marco-pontes/timeline-app/README.md

 ### How you made your design decisions.
 For example, if you looked at other timelines for inspiration, please note that.
 I tried to follow the project structure, maintaining components separated and maitaining cohesion.
 I tried to keep components simple and moved heavy logic to a hook, while maintaining only the presentation in the component.
-I looked for other timelines for inspiration on how to show the items in a clearer way.
+I looked for other timelines for inspiration on how to show the items in a clearer way knowing that the space is very limited and has a visual meaning(the time window a task is running).
 This project structure is very organized and ready for production.

 ### How you would test this if you had more time.